deepanshu1420/ChatGPT-Clone/README.md

 ---

 ## ⚡ Features
-- **Real-time conversation:** Users chat with a smart AI bot for faster, helpful responses, boosting engagement by 40%.
+- **Real-time conversation:** Users chat with a smart AI bot for faster, helpful replies, boosting engagement by 40%.
 - **React.js with Hooks:** Efficient state management, scalable architecture, and improved code readability.
 - **Axios for API calls:** Optimized data retrieval for fast, prompt responses.
 - **Responsive UI:** Clean and intuitive interface using HTML and CSS for seamless usability.